NeuronLinkAI/NeuronLink-CA/README.md

 ### Command Line Integration

-Easily run commands in your terminal—Roo Code:
+Easily run commands in your terminal—Neuron Link or Neuron Link code agent, Neuron Link CA:

 - Installs packages, runs builds, or executes tests.
 - Monitors output and adapts if it detects errors.